Okanagan Christian School

-Okanagan Christian School or OCS for short is a private academy located in Kelowna, British Columbia with students enrolled in grades Preschool-12.
+Okanagan Christian School (OCS) is a private school located in Kelowna, British Columbia with students enrolled in grades Preschool-12.
 The school takes part in and also sometimes hosts the annual Canadian Adventist School Athletics or CASA for short.
 Sports played include Volleyball and Flag Football, both are played at the junior (grades 10 down) and senior (Grades 12 down) levels.

 A student association body manages events like Christmas Banquets, high school lock-in, Spirit week and other small events with both high school and elementary involvement.

-In 2004 the school underwent major reconstruction, which saw a new front entrance and a rebuilt roof in some areas.
+In 2004, the school underwent major reconstruction, which saw a new front entrance and a rebuilt roof in some areas.

 An affiliated daycare started in 2014, The Treasure Box Daycare offers Christian based services for preschool-aged children in the city of Kelowna.

 OCS celebrated its Centennial in 2017.